FROM AUTHOR TO authority

 Because my wife Jacqueline Moore and I help people create books that matter.
 Not necessarily books that strive to be bestsellers, but books that are intentionally niche.

-Niche doesn’t mean insignificant or ‘low profit’ — it simply means becoming invaluable to a small group of true fans.
+Niche doesn’t mean insignificant or ‘low profit’.
+Niche simply means becoming invaluable to a small group of true fans.

 As authors, this is what we care about.